 Our Board currently consists of eleven (11) directors who are divided into three classes.
+Nine (9) of those directors were members of our Board at the conclusion of the 2022 annual meeting of stockholders, with Stephen F. Burns and Kevin L. Unger representing the two (2) departures.
+Mr. Burns retired from the Board effective October 18, 2022, at which time, Jimmy D. McDonald was appointed to fill the resulting vacancy for a term expiring at the annual meeting of stockholders in 2024.
+Mr. Unger resigned from the Board effective April 28, 2023, at which time, George S. M. Dyer, MD, was appointed to fill the resulting vacancy for a term expiring at this annual meeting of stockholders.
+Neither the retirement of Mr. Burns nor the resignation of Mr. Unger was the result of any disagreement with the Company.
 Directors in each class serve a three-year term.
 The terms of each class expire at successive annual meetings so that the stockholders elect one class of directors at each annual meeting.
 Pursuant to that certain Stockholders' Agreement, dated October 16, 2017, between Squadron Capital LLC ("Squadron") and the Company (the "Stockholders' Agreement"), Squadron has caused the Company to nominate three (3) individuals to serve as directors.
 The persons nominated by Squadron are designated as "Squadron Directors" below.
 The current classification of our Board is: